Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-T5UqkbsAbXg.md

 ### Transcript

-> thoughts on adding a priority merger similar to smart splitter using overflow uh i don't know requested on the question site it's the best place to do that
+> thoughts on adding a priority merger similar to smart splitter using overflow, i don't know requested on the question site it's the best place to do that